-- The availability of a long and continuing history of detailed insurance data by town, for each of the 351 cities and towns that comprise Massachusetts.2 This data base provides ready building blocks for alternative territory schemes, and the continuity of reporting of town data facilitates regular reviews and revisions of such schemes. - Regulatory and statutory pressures to flatten rate differentials between territories, which have led to an increased interest by insurers in at least knowing the indicated rates for each geographic cell of the state. - Regulatory demands for "scientific" approaches to all aspects of ratemaking.
+• The availability of a long and continuing history of detailed insurance data by town, for each of the 351 cities and towns that comprise Massa-chusetts.
+This data base provides ready building blocks for alternative territory schemes, and the continuity of reporting of town data facilitates regular reviews and revisions of such schemes.

-2 In Massachusetts, unlike some states, all land falls inside the boundaries of cities and towns.
+&lt;sup>2 In Massachusetts, unlike some states, all land falls inside the boundaries of cities and towns.
 Note that references below to 360 "towns" include a subdivision of Boston into ten "towns" for automobile rating purposes.